xdividr/dreamcloud-docs/source/dreamobjects/tutorials/how-to-use-owncloud-with-dreamobjects.rst

 uploading large files can be very memory intensive.

 A Web VPS with at least 512MB of memory is recommended, and required for extremely large file sizes.
-DreamObject’s objects are limited to 10TBs in size, but must be uploaded in 5GB chunks. ownCloud does not support multi-part file uploads so you are limited to 5GB file uploads via ownCloud.
+DreamObjects' objects are limited to 10TBs in size, but must be uploaded in 5GB chunks. ownCloud does not support multi-part file uploads so you are limited to 5GB file uploads via ownCloud.

-ownCloud uses an .htaccess file located in the ownClound folder on the server to set the following custom PHP parameters:
+ownCloud uses an .htaccess file located in the ownCloud folder on the server to set the following custom PHP parameters:

 .. code::